folkehelseinstituttet/Fhi.Smittestopp.Documentation/gaen-processes.md

 ![Smittestopp components overview](diagrams/Smittestopp_contact_registration_en.png)
 ## Verify infection and notify exposure

-The figure below illustrates how a user can notify their digital close contacts through the application.
+The figure below illustrates how a user can notify their digital contacts of exposure through the application.

 Once a user has been informed that they have tested positive for COVID-19, they may start the notification process through the app.
 The first step of this process is to verify the infection status of the user.